CrunchyPaul/chatilysis/CONTRIBUTING.md

 ---

+## 📁 File Structure

+Please try to follow the existing folder structure when adding new files.
+If you're unsure, ask in the issue comments before starting.

+---

 ## ❤️ Code of Conduct

 Be respectful, constructive, and open to feedback.
 This is a welcoming space for everyone.